vincentkeizer/SignalR-typings-creator/readme.md

 * Client is defined as any.
 * Circular references in models result in exceptions
 * Generated Definition file is not added to solution
+* Generics in return types and arguments are not yet supported